 Our school sits opposite St. Mary's Church, and is an 'aided' school (a church school aided by the Local Authority).
 It was first set up in 1885 by the Seys and Bridges Trust, the source of our endowment, and our church continues to be very influential in all we do.
 The governing body includes Reverend Peter Francis, and determines the Religious Education Syllabus taught at the school.
-This sympathetically absorbs the Gloucestershire Agreed RE syllabus, which blends the core teachings of Christianity with knowledge and understanding of other religions.
+This sympathetically absorbs the Gloucestershire Agreed RE syllabus, which blends the core teachings of Christianity with knowledge and understanding of other religions and the Understanding Christianity resouce.
 Staff and governors are appointed with our Christian ethos in mind.

 St Mary's, Woodchester